 How Do We Discourage Poor Behavior?

 For children who are developing empathy, we can encourage them to help the person they have hurt.
-For example, if a child pushes another child and they fall and skin their knee.
-A teacher can intervene; get at eye-level with the two children; discuss the problem and action; discuss how it makes them feel to hurt one another; and the pusher can help the child by getting ice for them and sit with them while they recouperate.
-This shows both children the logical consequences for their actions.
+An example can be when a child pushes another child and they fall and skin their knee.
+A teacher can intervene; get at eye level with the two children, discuss the problem and action, discuss how it makes them feel to hurt one another, and the pusher can help the child by getting ice for them and sitting with them while they recuperate.
+This shows both children the logical consequences of their actions.

 If she is unable to remove herself, we may need to physically pick her up and place her on her bed or wherever we have decided is appropriate.
 (She has never had a negative feeling toward her room because of these actions.)

 The difference between this form of discipline and telling her she is in a timeout, is that she has control.
 We are not timing her; she is regulating herself and knows when she is able to come out and begin participating again.
 When she comes back, we welcome her without revisiting the situation.
 Almost 100% of the time she comes back into the situation with a smile on her face, ready to play appropriately.
 On the rare occasion that she is not ready to be back in the room, we will tell her she needs a bit more time to relax and to try again in a few minutes.

 As parents and teachers, our tone is very important when we are disciplining.
 A tone that is soft and in control is preferable.
 Many times children are out of control and scared during times of misbehavior.
 An adult who is out of control only scares them or even worse makes them feel intimidated.
 This is hard; I know that I've raised my voice before in frustration and am definitely not even close to perfect.
 But, I strive to keep an even tone when disciplining.
 The point is not to scare or intimidate our children.
 Instead, we are trying to build their self-esteem and create responsible, kind human beings.